enso-org/enso/doc/design/syntax/syntax.md

-# Enso.
-Simplicity and Correctness
+# Enso: Simplicity and Correctness

 Enso is an award winning, general purpose, purely functional programming language with a double visual and textual representations.
 Enso was designed to